-In order to understand INFP relationships and dating, we must first understand their dominant function, Introverted Feeling (Fi).
+To understand INFP relationships, we must first understand their dominant function, Introverted Feeling (Fi).
 One of the curious features of Fi with respect to relationships is its inward direction.
 Namely, when we think about relationships, we typically think of feelings flowing reciprocally between partners.
 In other words, we think of relationships as involving the extraversion of feelings (Fe).
 For Fi users, however, feelings are not readily communicated (at least not directly) to one’s partner because their feeling function is introverted.

 While there is certainly nothing wrong with these sorts of intensive investments, we might pause to consider where dating and relationships fit into INFPs’ Fi framework.
 To be frank, if we assume that INFPs don’t see their partners as needy or unable to help themselves, what motivates their interest in romantic relationships?